ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ### Configure Cognito User Pool Domain

-To generate the token we need to have a valid domain name configure with our AWS Cognito User Pool.
-You can configure your own domain name or you can choose a domain from AWS.
+To generate the token, we need to have a valid domain name configure with our AWS Cognito User Pool.
+You can configure your domain name, or you can choose a domain from AWS.

 ```yaml
   UserPoolDomain: